roboshoes/Logger.js/README.md

 To use it simply add it in the header like any other *libary* and it provides simple methods, such as:

 `Logger.log("coordinates", valueX, valueY);`
 Self explanatory.
-It takes any amound of paramters and chains them using space.
+It takes any amount of paramters and chains them using space.

 `Logger.hide();`
 Hides the logging panel.